 GRE General Test scores required, GRE Physics Subject Test scores recommended.

+Applicants for admission to the Ph.D. program must indicate whether they are requesting the medical-physics concentration option.

 Students Entering with Prior Master’s Degrees from Other Institutions

-Some prior coursework toward the class requirements outlined below may be counted.
-However, at least six classes approved by the Director of Graduate Studies must be completed at USF in a discipline related to the Ph.D.
+Some prior coursework toward the requirements outlined below may be counted.
+However, at least six courses approved by the Director of Graduate Studies must be completed at USF in a discipline related to the Ph.D.
 Degree.

 CURRICULUM REQUIREMENTS